Troubleshooting and things to know about CRM for tablets

 Before you begin to configure CRM for tablets, it’s important to review the requirements:

-Be aware that Internet Facing Deployment (IFD) is required if you are using Microsoft Dynamics CRM 2013 (on-premises version).
+Be aware that Internet Facing Deployment (IFD) is required if you are using Microsoft Dynamics CRM 2015 (on-premises version).
 The system administrator must configure claims-based authentication before users can access Microsoft Dynamics CRM data with CRM for tablets.
 If you have your Microsoft Dynamics CRM website available over the internet but it is not using the Microsoft Dynamics CRM IFD configuration, it is not supported.
 To verify that your on-premises deployment is configured for IFD, open Microsoft Dynamics CRM Deployment Manager on your Microsoft Dynamics CRM Server.
 The Authentication Summary section should show that both Claims-Based Authentication and Internet-Facing Deployment are enabled.
-For more information, see Configure IFD for Microsoft Dynamics CRM 2013.
+More information: Configure IFD for Microsoft Dynamics CRM.

-Use the error message that appears in the app to identify a potential fix listed below.
+Use the error message that appears in the app to identify a potential fix listed in this topic.
 Be aware that an error may have multiple causes.
 To narrow down the possibilities, system administrators can use tracing to capture details for analysis.
 See Enable tracing in CRM for tablets.

-Microsoft Dynamics CRM System Administrators or System Customizers can access other users’ location and Clipboard data for users of Windows 8 and 8.1 devices.
-Users can decline location access or turn off location access in CRM for tablets by following these steps:
+Microsoft Dynamics CRM System Administrators or System Customizers can access other users’ Clipboard data for users of Windows 8 and 8.1 devices.

 The following event may be recorded multiple times to the Event Log, when Show Analytic and Debug Logs is enabled, on the device where Microsoft Dynamics CRM for Windows 8 is running.
 Notice that, by default, Show Analytic and Debug Logs is disabled in Event Viewer and these messages won’t be recorded.
 More information: Enable Analytic and Debug Logs